 How can you tell if the wood is ebony?

-Ebony has been used since ancient Egypt and was considered sacred.
-It is one of the hardest natural materials known to man and requires special skills to master.
-Carving ebony involves taking advantage of its hardness and strength.
-Learn everything you can about carving ebony wood and enjoy the benefits of having beautiful furniture made out of this hardwood.
+Ebony wood has been used since ancient Egypt and was considered sacred.
+It is one of the hardest natural materials known to man, and its carving requires special skills.
+When carving ebony, you need to take advantage of its hardness and strength.
+Learn all about carving ebony and enjoy the benefits of making beautiful furniture from this hardwood.